 I am currently a graduate student pursuing my PhD in the Electrical Engineering department at Princeton University.
 I am advised by Miklós Rácz and H. Vincent Poor.
 Before starting grad school, I completed my Bachelor’s degree in Electrical and Computer Engineering (ECE) at Carnegie Mellon University, where I worked with Jeremiah Blocki and Soummya Kar.

 Broadly, my research interests are in network science, applied probability and statistics.
-My current work focuses on models of randomly growing graphs (such as Preferential Attachment) and network cascades.
+My current work focuses on inference in random graphs and network cascades.

 For more details, check out my CV.

 - (Sep 2021) My paper on correlated stochastic block models was accepted for a spotlight presentation at NeurIPS 2021.

 - (Summer 2021) I was an intern with the Machine Learning University team at Amazon, where I taught a course on Natural Language Processing to Amazon employees (mainly software developers) and also designed a course on Graphical Models.

 - (July 2021) I presented my work on modeling mutations and mask-wearing in viral spread on networks at the Networks 2021 conference.